 This article investigates the relationship between originalist constitutional theory and judicial practice in the context of the United States Supreme Court's decision in District of Columbia v.
 Heller.
 Part I introduces Heller and the role of originalism in the opinions of the Justices.
 Part II contextualizes Heller by tracing the evolution of contemporary originalist theory.
 Part III examines the reasoning of the Heller majority and identifies the unarticulated assumptions that would be required to square the result in Heller with a fully articulated originalist theory of constitutional interpretation.
 Part IV examines the role of intentionalist and teleological reasoning in Justice Steven's dissenting opinion.
 Part V considers the implications of Heller's originalist theory for the question whether the Second Amendment will be applied to the states via the Due Process Clause or the Privileges or Immunities Clause of the Fourteenth Amendment.
 Part VI considers the relationship of the Heller to the distinction between constitutional interpretation and constitutional construction that has emerged from contemporary originalist theory.
 Finally Part VII draws conclusions about the implications of Heller for the relationship between originalist theory and originalist practice.

 Scholarly Commons Citation

 Solum, Lawrence B., "District of Columbia v.
 Heller and Originalism" (2009).
 Georgetown Law Faculty Publications and Other Works.
-Paper 854.
+854.